GraxCode/threadtear/README.md

 An "execution" is a task that is executed and modifies all loaded class files.
 There are multiple types of executions, varying from bytecode cleanup to string deobfuscation.
 Make sure to have them in the right order.
-Cleanup executions for example should be executed at last.
+Cleanup executions for example should be executed at last, but also can help other executions if executed first.

 ## Warning
 Use this tool at your own risk.
 Some executions use implemented ClassLoaders to run code from the jar file, an attacker could tweak the file so that malicious code would be executed.
 Affected executions use the class `me.nov.threadtear.asm.vm.VM`.
-These are mostly used for decrypting string or resource obfuscation.
+These are mostly used for decrypting string or resource / access obfuscation.

 ## How to compile
 First, run `gradle build`, then `gradle fatJar`.
 In `builds/libs` a runnable jar file should then have been created.